 - Why is Zontivity approved?

 The Agency’s Committee for Medicinal Products for Human Use (CHMP) decided that Zontivity’s benefits are greater than its risks and recommended that it be approved for use in the EU.
 The medicine has been shown to be beneficial in reducing the number of atherothrombotic events in patients who had had a heart attack.
+In patients with peripheral arterial disease, the data showed a benefit for patients taking Zontivity, although the number of atherothrombotic events reported during the main study was not large enough to enable conclusive results.
+However, as patients with peripheral arterial disease have a high risk of atherothrombotic events and the treatment options for prevention of these events are limited, the CHMP considered that Zontivity’s benefits are greater than its risks for this condition.

 Regarding Zontivity’s safety profile, the CHMP was concerned about the risk of bleeding in patients taking Zontivity on top of their standard therapy, particularly serious bleeding which was more frequent in patients with a history of stroke.
 It therefore considered it appropriate to restrict the use to patients who have not had a stroke.